-Combat and the soldier's experience in World War One
+Combat and the soldier's experience in the First World War

-Female member of the Russian savage division, part of the Russian imperial guard, July 1917.Free from known copyright restrictions
+Female member of the Russian savage division, part of the Russian imperial guard, July 1917.View images from this item (1)

 Technological developments in the late 19th century had made artillery and machine guns extraordinarily effective defensive weapons, creating a deadly zone of fire in front of the defenders' positions.
 Soldiers and labourers were required to dig trenches and machine gun placements, which would protect men from enemy shelling and allow them to fire back at the enemy without exposing themselves to danger.
 New weapons were introduced during the war, like poison gas in 1915 and tanks in 1916, which made combat more unpredictable.

 Podgora Hill: the Italian front line trench on hill 240

 This photograph shows the Italian army corps of Carabinieri in a trench on Podgora Hill, Gorizia at the Italian Front.
 They are facing the Austro-Hungarian army, wearing rudimentary gas masks.View images from this item (1)

 Life in the lines